pedagand/coq-label/README.md

     Parameter is_foo: exp -> typ -> Prop.

-Wherever Coq expects an identifier referring to an assumption, we can provide a cortouche that will search for a type matching a given pattern.
+Wherever Coq expects an identifier referring to an assumption, we can provide a label that will search for a type matching a given pattern.
 In the following example, we can return the desired argument by referring to its type: